mzabiero/Ray-Tracing-Cpp-PWJC/README.md

 ```bash
 ./bin/x64/Debug/Ray_Tracing > image.ppm
 ```
-TO see the output image on Linux use `eog` or `feh`, and on Windows the best way is to convert *.ppm* file to png by some online tool
+To see the output image on Linux use `eog` or `feh`, and on Windows the best way is to convert *.ppm* file to png by some online tool